Mayu Watanabe: Personal life

 Tokyo Mode describes Watanabe as a girl who used to be an "otaku obsessed with illustrations, anime, and special effects shows".
-Her public appearances are often accompanied by life-sized animated characters and many fans wear such costumes at her meet-and-greet events.
+Her public appearances were often accompanied by life-sized animated characters and many fans wore such costumes at her meet-and-greet events.
 In several episodes of the AKB48 variety show AKBingo!, she demonstrated her specialty of drawing various manga characters in seconds.
 She also unofficially endorsed the character Pompompurin for the 30th Sanrio Character Awards in 2015.

+One of her favorite series is Hetalia.
+Her favorite character is France, and she says he is her ideal type.
+She also enjoys surfing the internet, and often used internet slang terms in her blog posts.
+According to Yuki Kashiwagi, Mayu's blog posts are 80% anime content on average.

 She is a musical theater enthusiast and attends performances both in Japan and overseas.
 She has also performed with the all-female troupe Takarazuka Revue.

+AKB48 Group producer and lyricist Yasushi Akimoto once commented that she was born for the sake of being an idol.
+In the early years of her career she was called "CG" or "cyborg" due to her classic, orthodox idol appearance.
+However, the nickname became less common as she grew older and her personality changed.
+A notable turning point was in 2012 when she stopped wearing her hair in her signature twintail style.
+Until then, she had been very particular about her hairstyle and took great care setting her bangs.
+Kikuchi Ayaka once shared that she would take up to two hours to set her bangs, and Nakagawa Haruka joked that "if you touch Mayu's bangs, you will be killed."